inowen/TypeAide/README.md

 With this project I'm aiming to make a minimalist site with quality texts, a simple UI, and a straightforward text window.
 The quotes will go through a strict spell checker, as well as tests to make sure that there aren't any extra spaces, a grammar checker, etc. Anything that could help ensure quality.
 The timer should start exactly when a user starts typing (instead of the countdowns from other sites).
 Creating an account will be optional, if a user logs in then their progress will be tracked, but there won't be any prompts to log in.

 Basically this is an attempt to combine all the positive aspects of those other sites, while avoiding their obvious flaws.

+## Running it:
+Simply copy the project onto a machine with docker installed, and run docker-compose up --build.
+To use a previous database dump, copy it into mongodb/default_content before starting.